 Take warfarin at the same time every day, with or without food.
 Never take a double dose of this medicine.

 While using warfarin, you will need frequent "INR" or prothrombin time tests (to measure how long it takes your blood to clot).
-You may not notice any change in your symptoms, but your blood work will help your doctor determine how long to treat you with warfarin.
+Your blood work will help your doctor determine the best dose for you.
 You must remain under the care of a doctor while using warfarin.

 If you have received warfarin in a hospital, call or visit your doctor 3 to 7 days after you leave the hospital.
 Your INR will need to be tested at that time.
 Do not miss any follow-up appointments.